 Your thermostat controls your HVAC system, and you want to make sure that it’s working correctly so that your heating and cooling equipment are operating properly.
 To make sure the thermostat for your HVAC system is working correctly, check the batteries (if applicable), and make sure the thermostat is turned on and set to ‘cool’ mode.

 If you’ve done all of the above and the air conditioner doesn’t work still, you can contact your local Logan Services office in Dayton, Columbus, or Cincinnati, and we can try to help troubleshoot further over the phone.

 The evaporator coil is located inside your home near the furnace of the HVAC system; it absorbs heat and humidity in the air that is sent outside.
 The evaporator coil then sends cool air into the house through the duct system.
-If the evaporator coil is dirty it will not absorb the heat and humidity like it should; this causes the temperature to be uncomfortable in the house.
+If the evaporator coil is dirty it will not absorb the heat and humidity like it should; this causes the lower temperature inside your home to rise.

 If you think your evaporator coil needs to be cleaned, you can contact our office to have a technician come out to service it.

-The AC condenser coils are located outside of your home in the air conditioner unit.
-Because of the location, they can become dirty due to outdoor elements like dirt and seasonal debris.
+If you have an outdoor unit, your AC condenser coils can become dirty due to outdoor elements like dirt and seasonal debris.
 If there is too much dirt build-up on the condenser coils, it will cause higher utility bills.

-While the AC condenser coil can be cleaned off with a water hose, in many cases of extreme build-up, they will need to be chemically cleaned by an HVAC service technician.
+While the condenser coils for air conditioners can be cleaned off with a water hose, in many cases of extreme build-up, they will need to be chemically cleaned by an HVAC service technician.